 At the same time, out of curiosity, Lilian decided to take a fertility test as well, and whose results showed that she was perfectly capable of conceiving and bearing a child.

 “I stopped all the drugs I was taking.
-I wished we had both done the tests earlier as it would have saved me all the medicines I had taken for three years!”
+I wished we had both done the tests earlier as it would have saved me the countless medication I had pumped into my body for three years!”

 For the next two years, the couple continued trying for a baby, but were unsuccessful.
 During this time, their marriage began undergoing turmoil.